ibm-ecosystem-engineering/ibm-enterprise-catalog-tiles/tiles/create-access-group-policies/README.md

 # Access Groups and Access Policies Creation

 The objective of the tile is to create the Access Groups and Access Policies in IAM using terraform scripts.

 ## 1. Access Groups

 Following are the default values for access groups for GSI sandbox.
-However, users can provide access group names as per their requriement.
+However, users can provide access group names as per their requirement.
+The convention being used is lower case for Resource Group names and Upper case for Access Group names so it is easier to read them.

 #### Access Groups - Admins
 ```